Brighton and Sussex Medical School: BSMS Paediatric Society

 The BSMS Paediatric Society was set up in June 2011.
 Ran by medical students for those interested in a career in child health.
 The society held the very first National Medical Student Paediatric Conference (NMSPC) in May 2012 supported by the Royal College of Paediatrics and Child Health (RCPCH).
 Delegates included over 250 students from all UK medical schools and individuals from the BSMS BrightMed (outreach program).

 BSMS Clinical Skills Society

 The BSMS Clinical Skills Society was founded in September 2012 following a series of highly popular revision events for the first year Objective Structured Clinical Examinations (OSCEs) the previous year.
 The society runs extra-curricular clinical skills sessions for BSMS Students, both on the Sussex university campus and at the Audrey-Emerton Building, as well as yearly OSCE revision sessions in the third term.
 The society also produces a variety of examination resources 'in-house', specifically tailored for BSMS students although accessible to students from other Medical Schools.

-BSMS BakeSoc

-BakeSoc is one of BSMS's newest and greatest societies.
-Founded in 2016 it has held a number of events which raised many funds for local charities and supported the medical school for occasions such as the annual careers fair.

-BSMS Afro-Caribbean Society

-BSMS ACS is a welcoming community that strives to empower, entertain, and educate its members whilst simultaneously celebrating afro-Caribbean heritage ensuring every member of its society feels supported throughout their time at BSMS.
-Through the ACS mentorship programme and revision resources, they endeavour to support each other academically, creating leaders and a sense of community.

 Sports

 Rugby

 BSMS Men's Rugby has been in place since the University was opened in 2003.
-Whilst small in numbers, the team has gone from strength to strength, winning best BSMS sports team in 2012, whilst narrowly missing out on winning the South East Development League in the same year.
-The team is expanding and improving year on year, reaching the quarter finals of the National Association of Medical Schools (NAMS) Sevens tournament.
+The team won the NAMS (National Association for Medical Schools) Plate competition in 2017.
+Professional rugby player Matt_Worley once visited the team.